 The damages available in an Altoona catastrophic injury case include:

 The cost of past and future medical bills are a major component of any catastrophic injury lawsuit.
 These damages include payment for emergency room bills as well as ongoing treatment.

 When a catastrophic injury requires a wheelchair or other mobility device, an injury victim may need home renovations to make it accessible.

 Any time a plaintiff misses work because of an accident takes money directly out of their pocket.
 Recoverable damages could include not just prior lost wages, but also compensation for the plaintiff’s diminished earning potential in the future.

 Talk to an Altoona Catastrophic Injury Attorney As Soon As Possible

 It may be physically and financially challenging to cope with a catastrophic injury.
 While compensation is never guaranteed, an experienced Altoona catastrophic injury lawyer could have the skills needed to help you recover your damages.
-To explore your legal options, schedule an initial consultation with your local and experienced attorneys at Marcus & Mack today.
+To explore your legal options, contact us to schedule an initial consultation with your local and experienced attorneys at Marcus & Mack today.